-In the conservative West Orange, New Jersey, the Ostroff and Walling families are very close to each other.
-David Walling and Terry Ostroff are inseparable best friends and they use to run together everyday.
-David has problems with his wife Paige and he frequently sleeps alone in the office.
-Their daughter Vanessa is a frustrated young woman since she was not well succeeded in her career of designer and their son Toby is moving to China in a temporary assignment.
-Terry's wife Cathy ignores him and their daughter Nina moved to San Francisco five years ago.
-Near the Thanksgiving, Nina's boyfriend Ethan betrays her in her birthday party and Nina returns to the house of her parents.
-Nina has frictions with her mother and she stays close to David.
-Soon they have an affair and fall in love with each other, turning the lives of people close to them upside-down.
+In conservative West Orange, New Jersey, the Ostroff and Walling families are very close.
+David Walling and Terry Ostroff are inseparable best friends and run together everyday.
+David has problems with his wife, Paige.
+He frequently sleeps alone in his office.
+Their daughter, Vanessa, is frustrated because she has not succeeded in her career as a designer.
+Their son, Toby, is moving to China on a temporary assignment.
+Terry's wife, Cathy, ignores him.
+Their daughter Nina moved to San Francisco five years ago.
+Near Thanksgiving, Nina's boyfriend Ethan betrays her at his birthday party and Nina returns to her parents house.
+Nina argues with her mother and draws closer to David.
+Soon they have an affair and fall in love, turning the lives of the people close to them upside-down.
 Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 A plethora of actors show how to make a dysfunctional family dramedy funny

 "The Oranges" centers on two families, each with mom and dad and former teenage daughter (now a twenty-something daughter), living across the street from each other in West Orange, New Jersey.
 It's kind of like a dysfunctional family dramedy except the families really do function normal enough and well enough prior to the beginning of the plot.
 And also it's a comedy.
 It poses some fairly serious questions but presents them all in a light-hearted, humorous fashion.